StampyAI/alignment-research-dataset/README.md

 # AI Alignment Research Dataset

 A dataset of alignment research and code to reproduce it.
-You can download version 1.0 of the dataset [here](https://the-eye.eu/public/AI/Alignment/moirage_alignment-research-dataset/).
+The most current version of the dataset is available on [HuggingFace StampyAI/alignment-research-dataset](https://huggingface.co/datasets/StampyAI/alignment-research-dataset)

-For more information about the dataset, have a look at our [paper](https://arxiv.org/abs/2206.02841) or [LessWrong](https://www.lesswrong.com/posts/FgjcHiWvADgsocE34/a-descriptive-not-prescriptive-overview-of-current-ai) post.

 ## Sources